DUI and Criminal Defense Attorney

 If you are trying to get your probation terminated early, there are other things that you should do to make your petition more attractive to the judge.
 The first thing you should be doing is continuing activities that show the court you are staying sober or out of trouble.
 Make sure to attend AA meetings continuously and get proof of attendance.
 This shows the court you are taking your promise not to drink and drive seriously.
 If you are doing any other programs or volunteering, try to get some sort of proof.
 A letter from a supervisor is usually enough or program operator.
 You will also want to write out a declaration explaining your remorse, the steps you are taking to make sure you will not end up in the same situation again, and how the DUI or misdemeanor conviction is negatively affecting your work or immigration status.
 You may also want to get a declaration from your spouse or partner stating how they have seen you work to maintain your sobriety and the positive effect it has had on your relationship.

-Having an experienced defense attorney will really help you if you need to be released from your probation early.
+Having an experienced expungement attorney will really help you if you need to be released from your probation early.
 They will know how to write the motion to make your plea more attractive to the judge.
 They should also be able to look at your situation, because everyone is unique, and they will work with you to create a motion that best explains why you need your probation terminated early and the conviction dismissed.

 Felony Conviction Expungement